Art

 Prerequisites: ART_VS 7800 or instructor's consent required

 Practical and philosophical concerns of the visual artist.
-Mandated for all MFA candidates.
+Required for all MFA, MA and PhD in Visual Studies candidates.